mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

 If a red star sign is displayed next to the Browse Button, it is mostly likely because the file specified has not been found.
 Error message can be viewed by hovering over the red star sign.

+It is also possible sometimes that a file has not been found but the red star sign is only displayed once you have clicked outside the *Run #* text-field.
+If you manage to click Focus before red sign is displayed, the interface will process the last valid focus run instead.

 Output
 ^^^^^^